This means that however someone gets paid, they still need to work out their equivalent hourly rate to see if they’re getting the minimum wage.

 For all types of work, include time spent:

-- at work and required to be working, or on standby near the workplace (but don’t include rest breaks that are taken)
+- at work and required to be working, or on standby near the workplace (but do not include rest breaks that are taken)

 - not working because of machine breakdown, but kept at the workplace